 To resolve the problem of a large gap under your side doors you can purchase and install a Door Sweep.

-Now, with that accomplished we’re going to add an extra level of protection by setting traps in different areas not just to trap those unwanted guest but also to alert you if the problem is remaining stable or getting out of hand and needs more attention.
-I tried different traps and found some more effective then others.
+Now, with that accomplished, we’re going to add an extra level of protection by setting traps in different areas not just to trap those unwanted guests but also to alert you if the problem is remaining stable or getting out of hand and needs more attention.
+I tried different traps and found some more effective than others.
 There is one covered trap, to spare you from seeing the dead, that is the worst with a 40-50% kill rate.
 The best trap I found that never missed a beat with a 100% kill rate was Ankace Power Rodent Killer.
-I have 6 traps set up, one on each side of the garage rollup door, one by garage side door, one on the side of steps leading into the house from the garage, one under the kitchen sink and the last one in the heating/ac closet.
+I have 6 traps set up, one on each side of the garage roll-up door, one by the garage side door, one on the side of steps leading into the house from the garage, one under the kitchen sink and the last one in the heating/ac closet.

 If the idea of traps bothers you then you can buy bait traps and place those in the same locations as you would the traps and also around the outside of the house.
 I have a combination of both around my house.
 I also keep non-latex gloves and zip lock bags on hand for those times I have to clear a trap, which by the way hasn’t happened in quite a long time.
 If you are doing everything else right you won’t be emptying traps every day and as I said before, the traps are also an alert that something has changed.
 Once you have this all in place then set yourself a reminder and check the traps on a regular basis for activity, at least once a week.

-The professionals use a master sanitation schedule posted for all to see so they know when, what and how often something needs to be cleaned.
-Next time, how you can use that at home.
+Ever wonder how the professionals remember when to clean and how often?
+They use a master sanitation schedule that is posted for all to see so they know when what and how.
+Next time, we’ll show you how you can use that at home too.